phalcon-orphanage/docs/en/reference/models.rst

         echo $robot->year, PHP_EOL;
     }

-The hydration mode can be passed as a parameter of 'find':
+Hydration mode can also be passed as a parameter of 'find':

 .. code-block:: php